 - Spot loss and it shows up in the

-- Master node is too busy to get heartbeat from the node.
+- The coordinator node is too busy to get heartbeat from the node.
 It shows up in the the

 Handling Query Failures due to an Exceeded Memory Limit¶